 In a career full of many highlights, Velvet McIntyre had the honor of being one of the first ten women to compete in a Survivor Series match in 1987 when she teamed with The Fabulous Moolah, The Jumping Bomb Angels (Itsuki Yamazaki and Noriyo Tateno), and Rockin’ Robin.
 Her team came out victorious against Dawn Marie Johnston, Donna Christanello, The Glamour Girls (Leilani Kai and Judy Martin), and “Sensational” Sherri.

 As a singles competitor, McIntyre found much success as well.
 She held the Women’s World Title in the CWA, ECCW, WWWA, ICW, NWA, and the WWF.
 In the WWF, she had showdowns with “Sensational” Sherri and “The Fabulous” Moolah.
 On July 3rd, 1986, McIntyre would beat “The Spider Lady” (Moolah under a mask) at a live event in Brisbane, Australia.
 She would hold onto the belt for six days before dropping it to Moolah (without the mask) in Sydney.

 Moolah and McIntyre would have a feud culminating in a singles match for the WWF Women’s Championship at WrestleMania 2 at the Rosemont Horizon.
 This match ended controversially after the 1:25 mark after the referee counted McIntyre’s shoulders down, giving Moolah the title victory despite McIntyre’s foot being on the bottom rope.
 This rule should have stopped the three count.

 Did you know?
 This was certainly not The Fabulous Moolah’s first foray into screwjob finishes.
 On November 25th, 1985, a controversy occurred in the ring at Madison Square Garden between then-champion Wendi Richter.
 “I’ve never seen her this aggressive and this flagrant about breaking the rules.”
 You can read all about this on our website here.

 One distinct trait throughout Velvet McIntyre’s career was not only her high-flying ability but also that she wrestled barefoot – something usually reserved for Samoan wrestlers at the time.
 This, however, was not by choice.
 One night before the matches, somebody hid her wrestling boots as a rib resulting in her having to compete barefoot for her match.
-After that, it became a part of her routine as an entertainer.
+After that, it became a part of her routine.